Reinforced Generation of Combinatorial Structures: Hardness of Approximation: Gadget based NP-Hardness for Approximating k

 Our result is not strong enough to beat the state of the art of $16/17+\eps$ by Austrin, O'Donnell, Tan, and Wright \cite{austrin2014new}, who use a custom reduction from Label Cover.
 In contrast, our result does not require any new PCP machinery, utilizing only Håstad's classic PCP \cite{haastad2001some}.
-We note that there is no fundamental barrier we are aware of which limits the gadget based approach from beating the inapproximability ratio of Austrin et al, and it is conceivable that a gadget based reduction from a different source problem to $\threelin{3}$ can achieve this.
+We are unaware of a fundamental barrier that limits the gadget based approach from beating the inapproximability ratio of~\cite{austrin2014new}, and it is conceivable that a gadget based reduction from a different source problem to $\threelin{3}$ can achieve this.